mikepmerritt/Civ-6-Mods/README.md

 ## Setup (for further development)

 In order to begin working on the mods, you will need to first install *Sid Meier's Civilization VI Development Tools* on Steam.
 These should have come with the game for free.
-Installing *Sid Meier's Civilization VIDevelopment Assets* will not be necessary.
+Installing *Sid Meier's Civilization VI Development Assets* will not be necessary.
 For our purposes, we will be using ModBuddy for development and FireTuner for testing.

 This Git repository currently contains 4 distinct mods:
 - `Balance Changes` - a mod that primarily aims to adjust existing game elements, including civilizations, leaders, units, buildings, districts, great people, and more.